jeffhowarth/cartographic-modeling/src/workflows/terrain-workflows.md

 # __terrain workflows__

 It is good practice to self check your work by printing new outputs to the console panel and adding new outputs as layers to the map panel.
 The workflow below does not prompt you to do this; you should be in the habit of doing this automatically.
 Please reference the [inspect properties][inspect-properties]{target=_blank} and [map layer][map-layer]{target_blank} methods as needed.

+_In general, you should try to print and/or add a layer to each map in each chunk of the problem._

 ---